Henri Lansbury: Loan to West Ham United

 On 31 August 2011, Lansbury joined West Ham United on a season-long loan from Arsenal.
 He made his debut on 10 September 2011 in a 4–3 home win against Portsmouth scoring West Ham's second goal, eventually finishing with the Man of the Match accolade.
 In October 2011, Lansbury was ruled out until Christmas with a knee injury.
 On 21 February 2012, Lansbury was brought on to play in goal against Blackpool after Robert Green had been sent off for a professional foul with West Ham leading 2–1.
 Manager Sam Allardyce had not named a goalkeeper amongst his substitutes.
 West Ham went on to win the game 4–1, and fans chanted "England's Number 1" at the final whistle in tribute to Lansbury's second-half goalkeeping debut, keeping a clean-sheet in the process.
 West Ham's travelling fans also sang 'Are you Ludo (Hammers favourite Ludek Miklosko) in disguise?' to Lansbury in honour of his emergency shot-stopping stint between the sticks.

-Lansbury, with West Ham, won the 2012 Football League Championship play-off final, in a 2–1 beating of Blackpool at Wembley Stadium, a triumph that earned the Irons promotion back to the Premier League, a status that the club has never left from as of present.
+Lansbury, with West Ham, won the 2012 Football League Championship play-off final, in a 2–1 beating of Blackpool at Wembley Stadium, a triumph that earned the Irons promotion back to the Premier League, where the club remain.